AlexNorell/website/content/post/2021-ski-season/index.md

 draft: false
 ---

 COVID-19 really screwed this year up for us.
-We had Mountain Collective Passes, but we didn't feel comfortable traveling, and we didn't travel for skiing until after Mariah had recieved her first vaccine shot.
-Due to all this, we only skiied three times, and all of them at Palisades Tahoe.
+We had Mountain Collective Passes, but we didn't feel comfortable traveling, and we didn't travel for skiing until after Mariah had received her first vaccine shot.
+Due to all this, we only skied three times, and all of them at Palisades Tahoe.

 ## Ski Trip Log